makingwaves/formmaker/doc/developer.md

 * Version number convention is based basically on **changes made to database structure**
 * In case when we made some changes in database structure we're incrementing the number after first decimal (i.e **1.1.0**, **1.2.0**)
 * Otherwise we're incrementing the number after second decimal (i.e **1.2.1**, **1.2.2**)
+* First number can be incremented in case of major changes

 How to implement new task:
 --------------------------
-1. Create your working branch basing on release branch
+1. Create your working branch based on release branch
 2. Update your database using *sql/install.sql* file
 3. Implement your change
 4. In case when you made the changes in database please do following: